EUROYoung/euroyoung_old.github.io/index.markdown

 # Contact

 Our email for generic inquiries is [info@euroyoung.eu](mailto:info@euroyoung.eu).
-For information about the workshop, you can write to [workshop@euroyoung.eu](mailto:workshop@euroyoung.eu)
+For information about the workshop you can write to [workshop@euroyoung.eu](mailto:workshop@euroyoung.eu).